ItalianoFrançaisDeutschEnglish

 2.2.1.
 Immortality.

-At the heart of the redemptive idea lies the hope for a possible terrestrial immortality.
-In the religious sphere, not to be confused with that of an otherworldly realm, such aspiration, though ubiquitous, assumes a doctrinally developed and operative character in Western history — Judaic and Augustinian.
-By "Augustinian" we mean both Catholicism — which even during periods of proclaimed Thomism has not substantially altered its Augustinian praxis — and the central branches of Protestantism.
-The idea of otherworldly immortality remains within the realm of the unknowable, whereas that of terrestrial immortality, the promise of no tears or frustration, is incompatible with life, with given reality, which it prefers to nullify. ¶ Archaic cultures have always understood the danger of that aspiration and tried to restrain it.
+At the heart of the redemptive idea lies the hope of a possible terrestrial immortality.
+In the religious sphere—not to be confused with that of an otherworldly realm—this aspiration, although ubiquitous, assumes a more doctrinally developed and operative character in Western history—Judaic and Augustinian.
+By "Augustinian" we mean both Catholicism—which even in periods of professed Thomism, such as the nineteenth century, did not substantially change its Augustinian praxis, then evolved into Jansenist rigorism—and the central branches of Protestantism, Lutheranism and Calvinism, which, by eliminating not only Thomism but also the anti-abstractive evangelical remnants—openness to the Simple, to children (whose expulsion from churches by Lutherans is an explicit symbol of the liquidation of the Jesuic legacy: "unless you become like children," "let the little children come to me"), the critique of value and calculation—carry Augustinianism to its extreme consequences, privileging the ancient Old Testament model.
+The idea of otherworldly immortality remains within the realm of the unknowable, whereas that of terrestrial immortality, the promise of no tears or frustration, is incompatible with life, with given reality, which it prefers to nullify. ¶ Archaic cultures have always understood the danger of that aspiration, which they often nonetheless developed, seeking to restrain it.
 In the great Mesopotamian and Greek myths, the desire for eternal life is presented as madness, hybris: Gilgamesh seeks immortality and fails, Sisyphus and Tantalus are condemned to endless punishments for having tried to exceed the limit, Tithonus obtains eternal life but continues to age without end.
-Myth here functions as katéchon: it narrates the impulse in order to deactivate it. ¶ The Judaic world marks a decisive turning point.
-Death is no longer seen as natural, but as a consequence of sin.
-In Genesis, in Wisdom, and in early Christianity through Paul, death is the wage of guilt, entered into the world through the disobedience of the first man.
-Far from being accepted as a Heraclitean datum of creation, death thus becomes a theological scandal and a problem to be redeemed.
-With Augustine the idea becomes definitively rooted in the Western Christian tradition, is reinforced in Protestantism, becomes a matrix of thought and mental cage transforming into revolutionary hope, becomes weak messianism of waiting, until the technological myth of contemporary transhumanism. ¶ It is not only a matter of denying finitude, but of designing its overcoming: saving oneself from corruption, surviving time by extending it infinitely.
+Myth here functions as katéchon: it narrates the impulse in order to deactivate it. ¶ Even in the Judaic world and in early Christianity, visions of death as a Heraclitean given of creation, as part of the divine plan, coexisted with others that presented it as the wage of sin, as a fall of nature itself, entered into the world through the disobedience of the first man.
+With Paul and John the Evangelist—who in his earthly Millennial Kingdom promises a "new heaven and a new earth" where "there will be no more death or mourning or crying or pain" and, a non-negligible detail, not even the sea (ethologists record among whales a vivid and prolonged expression of mourning for the loss of their young: in the resolute Johannine visions, no sea, no chaos, no whales or whale calves, no mourning)—but above all with Augustine, the redemptive idea becomes definitively rooted in the Western Christian tradition.
+It is reinforced in Protestantism, becomes a matrix of thought and a mental cage turning into revolutionary hope, transforms into the weak messianism of waiting, until the technological myth of contemporary transhumanism. ¶ It is not only a matter of denying finitude, but of designing its overcoming: saving oneself from corruption, surviving time by extending it infinitely.
 Yet such a search for immortality betrays a profound misunderstanding of what eternity truly means.
-The reduction of vital time to a homogeneous and measurable dimension transforms what could be an authentic experience of the eternal — that fullness sometimes felt in moments of highest vital and relational intensity — into the mere expectation of a perpetuity perfectly described already in the myth of Sisyphus.
+The reduction of vital time to a homogeneous and measurable dimension transforms what could be an authentic experience of the eternal—that fullness sometimes felt in moments of highest vital and relational intensity—into the mere expectation of a perpetuity perfectly described already in the myth of Sisyphus.

-Index Anthology Jonathan Swift, A.E. van Vogt, Ivan Illich
+Index Anthology Francesco d'Assisi, Jonathan Swift, A.E. van Vogt, Ivan Illich

 2.2.1.1.
 From vital conflict to enmity • Eradicating “evil”.